uku/Unblock-Youku/README.md

 # Unblock Youku

- A Chrome extension helping users access their web services while travelling outside mainland China.
+ A Chrome extension helping users access their web services while traveling outside mainland China.
 You can find this extension on Chrome Web Store at [http://uku.im/chrome](http://uku.im/chrome).

 ## Disclaimer